Do you need to outsource website support?

 Yes you can.
 But as with any outsourcing, it’s crucial to do some research first:

-- Check customer reviews and testimonials to see what existing customers have to say about them.
-Maybe even contact some existing customers directly and ask for their views.
+- Check customer reviews and testimonials to see what existing customers have to say about your proposed provider.
+Contact some existing customers directly and ask for their views.

 - Make sure that your support company matches your expectations.
-What hours do they provide support for, when (and how) are they contactable and will you be working with an individual you can meet and build a relationship with?
+What hours do they provide support for?
+When (and how) are they contactable?
+Will you be working with people you can meet and build a relationship with?
 Some companies will only accept email support requests, for example.

-- Does your support company have any experience within your specific industry, and will they make an effort to understand your business, so that they can make appropriate recommendations and quick decisions.
+- Find out whether your support company have any experience within your specific industry.
+Will they make an effort to really understand your business, so that they can make appropriate recommendations and quick decisions.

 - Is there anything outside of the traditional WordPress support that you’d also like help with?
 You may want to look for someone that can help you with other areas of the business such as strategy, marketing, or search engine optimisation.
-Are you looking for someone just to complete tasks when you tell them to, a more proactive approach, or a trusted business advisor?
+Are you looking for someone just to complete tasks when you tell them to, or a more proactive approach from a trusted business advisor?

 This really good article in The Guardian explains more about what to look for when outsourcing.